En vedette dans cet article

 Once you’ve decided whether to invest in general manufacturing ERP software or an industry-specific ERP solution, there’s another important decision to make: your deployment option.

-There are two types of software available to manufacturers: cloud based manufacturing ERP software and on-premise ERP.
+There are two types of software available to manufacturers: cloud based manufacturing ERP software and on-premise ERP - but what's the difference and which is best for your business?

 With on-premise, ERP software is installed locally, so it will only be accessible via specific devices.
 Your chosen vendor will need to be on-site to deploy the system, and your technology may need upgrading or replacing to be compatible with the latest software packages.